contygm/gatsby-starter-ts/README.md

 -   **SiteMap**: The [`gatsby-plugin-sitemap`](https://www.gatsbyjs.com/plugins/gatsby-plugin-sitemap/) plugin generates a site map for production builds.
 -   **Responsive Images**: The starter takes advantage of Gatsby's responsive image plugins to implement responsive images.
 See [`gatsby-plugin-image`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image//) for more info.
 -   **Mobile Friendly**: Because most modern users are on mobile, every page is designed with the mobile user in mind.## Resources
+-   **Unit Testing**: Jest is used for unit testing throughout the application

 ## Resources